 2. Upper-class Students

 a.
-An upper-class student is not in good academic standing if he or she receives final grades below C in more than one course in any semester.
+An upper-class student is not in good academic standing if the student receives final grades below C in more than one course in any semester.

 b.
 An upper-class student who is not in good academic standing after a semester, but who does not fall within paragraph (2)(c), shall be placed on probation for the following semester.